Sba3iDev/EventHub/README.md

 npm install
 ```

-## Database Setup
+## 🗓️ Database Setup

-The database will be automatically created when you start the server for the first time.
-It includes:
+The database initializes automatically on first server run and includes:

--   Users table (for authentication and user management)
+-   Users Table – handles user accounts and roles
--   Events table (for storing event information)
+-   Events Table – stores all event information

-## Running the Application
+## 🖥️ Running the Application

-1. Start the server:
+1. Start the backend server:

 ```bash
 cd server
 npm start
 ```

-The server will run on http://localhost:3000
+The server runs on: [http://localhost:3000](http://localhost:3000)

-2. Access the web application:
+2. Open the frontend:

-   Open the client/index.html file in your web browser or serve it using a local development server.
+-   Option 1: Open `client/index.html` directly in your browser
+-   Option 2: Serve it via a local web server (e.g., Live Server in VSCode)

-## Usage
+## 👥 User Guide

-### User Registration
+### Register

-1. Click "Register" on the login page
+1. Click **Register** on the login screen
-2. Fill in your details:
+2. Fill in the form:

     - Username
     - Email
-    - Role (user/admin)
     - Password
+    - Select role (user/admin)

-3. Submit the registration form
+3. Submit to create your account

-### Logging In
+### Login

 1. Enter your email and password
-2. Click "Login"
+2. Click **Login**

 ### Viewing Events

--   All events are displayed on the dashboard
+-   All events are listed on the dashboard
--   Use the search bar to find events by title
+-   Use the **search bar** to find events by title
--   Use the filter dropdown to view events by category
+-   Use the **filter** to sort by category

-### Managing Events (Admin Only)
+### Admin Event Management

-1. Go to your profile page
+1. Navigate to your **Profile Page**
-2. Click "Edit events" button
+2. Click **Edit Events**
-3. In the admin panel you can:
+3. In the admin panel, you can:

-    - Create new events
+    - Create events
-    - Edit existing events
+    - Edit events
     - Delete events

 ### Profile Management

-1. Click on your username in the top right
+1. Click your **username** (top-right)
-2. In the profile page you can:
+2. On the Profile Page, you can:

-    - Edit your username/email
+    - Update username/email
     - Delete your account
     - Log out

-## File Structure
+## 📁 Project Structure

 ```
 EventHub/